Cancer Types – Thyroid Cancer

 About the thyroid

-A normal gland has two lobes, one on each side of the windpipe, joined by a narrow strip of tissue called the isthmus.
-A healthy thyroid gland is barely palpable, which means is hard to be felt when touched.
+A normal thyroid gland has 2 lobes, 1 on each side of the windpipe, joined by a narrow strip of tissue called the isthmus.
+A healthy thyroid gland is barely palpable, which means it is hard to find by touch.
 If a tumor develops in the thyroid, it is felt as a lump in the neck.
-A swollen or enlarged thyroid gland is called a goiter, which may be due to a person not getting enough iodine.
+A swollen or enlarged thyroid gland is called a goiter, which may be caused when a person does not get enough iodine.
 However, most Americans receive enough iodine from salt, and a goiter under these circumstances is caused by other reasons.

 Types of thyroid cancer

-Papillary thyroid cancer.
-Papillary thyroid cancer develops from the follicular cells and grows slowly.
+- Papillary thyroid cancer.
+Papillary thyroid cancer develops from follicular cells and usually grows slowly.
 It is the most common type of thyroid cancer.
-It is usually found in one lobe; only 10% to 20% of papillary thyroid cancers appear in both lobes.
-Papillary thyroid cancer is a differentiated thyroid cancer, meaning that the tumor looks similar to normal thyroid tissue under a microscope.
+It is usually found in 1 lobe.
+Only 10% to 20% of papillary thyroid cancer appears in both lobes.
+It is a differentiated thyroid cancer, meaning that the tumor looks similar to normal thyroid tissue under a microscope.
+Papillary thyroid cancer can often spread to lymph nodes.

-Follicular thyroid cancer.
-Follicular thyroid cancer also develops from the follicular cells and usually grows slowly.
-Follicular thyroid cancer is also a differentiated thyroid cancer, but it is less common than papillary thyroid cancer.
+- Follicular thyroid cancer.
+Follicular thyroid cancer also develops from follicular cells and usually grows slowly.
+Follicular thyroid cancer is also a differentiated thyroid cancer, but it is far less common than papillary thyroid cancer.
+Follicular thyroid cancer rarely spreads to lymph nodes.

-These two types of cancer are very often curable, especially when found early and in people younger than 45.
-Together, papillary and follicular thyroid cancers make up about 90% of thyroid cancers.
+Follicular thyroid cancer and papillary thyroid cancer are the most common differentiated thyroid cancers.
+They are very often curable, especially when found early and in people younger than 50.
+Together, follicular and papillary thyroid cancers make up about 95% of all thyroid cancer.

-Medullary thyroid cancer (MTC).
+- Medullary thyroid cancer (MTC).
 MTC develops in the C cells and is sometimes the result of a genetic syndrome called multiple endocrine neoplasia type 2 (MEN2).
 This tumor has very little, if any, similarity to normal thyroid tissue.
 MTC can often be controlled if it is diagnosed and treated before it spreads to other parts of the body.
-MTC accounts for about 5% of thyroid cancers.
+MTC accounts for about 3% of thyroid cancer.About 25% of all MTC is familial.
+This means that all family members will have a possibility of a similar diagnosis.
+The RET proto-oncogene test (see Risk Factors) can confirm if family members also have familial MTC (FMTC).

-Anaplastic thyroid cancer.
-This type is rare, accounting for about 2% of thyroid cancers.
-It is a fast-growing, poorly differentiated thyroid cancer that starts from differentiated thyroid cancer or a benign tumor of the gland.
+- Anaplastic thyroid cancer.
+This type is rare, accounting for about 1% of thyroid cancer.
+It is a fast-growing, poorly differentiated thyroid cancer that starts from differentiated thyroid cancer or a benign thyroid tumor.
 Anaplastic thyroid cancer can be subtyped into giant cell classifications.
 Because this type of cancer grows so quickly, it is more difficult to treat successfully.

-This section addresses these four main types of thyroid cancer.
-There are also subtypes (or variants) within these main types, such as the follicular thyroid cancer variant called Hürthle cell cancer.
-For lymphoma in the thyroid, please read Cancer.Net’s Guide to Lymphoma, Non-Hodgkin.
-For more information on sarcoma in the thyroid, review the Cancer.Net Guide to Sarcoma.
-For information on a tumor in the parathyroid gland, read Cancer.Net’s Guide to Parathyroid Cancer.
+In addition, other types of cancer may start in or around the thyroid gland.
+For lymphoma in the thyroid, read Cancer.Net’s Guide to Lymphoma, Non-Hodgkin.
+For more information on sarcoma in the thyroid, read the Cancer.Net Guide to Sarcoma.
+For information on a tumor in the nearby parathyroid gland, read Cancer.Net’s Guide to Parathyroid Cancer.

 Read more about thyroid cancer here.